facebook/ThreatExchange/hasher-matcher-actioner/CONTRIBUTING.md

 1. Download VS Code from the link.
 2. Install [Docker Desktop](https://www.docker.com/products/docker-desktop) on your computer.
 3. Install the [remote containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)

+    Create `.hma-cmdhist` directory in your home directory.
+Use `$ mkdir -p ~/.hma-cmdhist` or equivalent for your OS.

 4. Use `[Cmd]+[Shift]+[P]` inside VS Code and choose "Remote-Containers: Open folder in container ..." and navigate to the directory containing this file.

 The first time may take a while because images need to be built.
 Subsequently, opening the container will be blazing fast.
 5-10 seconds on a 2019 MacBook Pro.